effekseer/EffekseerForUnity/docs/source/en/how-to-use.md

 It is no problem that you remove .efk, efkproj, efkefc files.
 Please don't include .efk, efkproj, efkefc in custom packages currently.

+Materials and their caches, .efkmat and .efkmatd, are also supported.

+If you import textures, effects, materials, etc. at the same time, resources may not be assigned and the appearance may become strange.
+In such a case, please Reimport.

 ### Scale

 The loaded effect scale may be small.
 In that case, select EffectAssset and change the parameter of ** Scale **.